Sri Lanka suspends New Zealand milk powder imports

 China has already banned New Zealand milk powder and Vietnam has ordered a recall of Fonterra milk powder.

-Fonterra on Monday apologized for the scare that has threatened the country's $9 billion annual dairy trade.
+Fonterra on Monday apologised for the scare that has threatened the country's $9 billion annual dairy trade.